By Cat, Jan 2007; updated Dec 2007 (Photo, right, from Wikimedia Commons)

 Note: I published an earlier version Nov ’13 as Essential Fatty Acids: A Case of Balance, but I updated its status to ‘draft’ until I can compare them.

 Essential fats, like other fats, are all lipids (substances insoluble in water).
 Refer to my article on lipids (on my old site) for more information, and drawings.

 Just as certain vitamins, minerals and amino acids are considered “essential” for human health, so are certain fats considered essential.
 These are fats needed for cellular function, that cannot be manufactured in the body from other substances.
 (Non-essential fats, while required for cellular function, can be manufactured from other substances.
 For example, most saturated fats are made from sugars; cholesterol and mono-unsaturated fats are made from saturated fats).
-The following fats are considered essential:

 - Includes: 1.
 Essential Fats Intro; 2.
 What Makes These Fats ‘Essential?’
 3. Omega-3 and Omega-6 Fats; 4.
 Proper Balance: Omega-6 & Omega-3 Polyunsaturates; 5.
 Problems Associated with Omega-3 Deficiency; 6.
 Too Much Omega-3; 7.
 The Problem of Trans Fats

 - See also: 1.
 Saturated Fats: The Good Rap, A Big Dupe, and A Bad Rap 2.
 Tropical Oils: Coconut & Pam Oil; 3.
 Trans Fats: A Modern Problem, Labeling, Artificial – No longer Recognized as Safe; 4.
 Good Fats for Cooking.

 - See also on my old site: 1.
 Essential Omega-3 Fats; 2.
 Essential Omega-6 Fats